 Certain organisations, such as us here at Zixtel, can safely and securely erase data from devices.
 The benefit of choosing to send your devices to a specialist is that the device is reusable after the data has been erased.
 This means there is less E-waste going to landfill, so you are also doing your bit for the environment.
 However you need to consider the software that the company will use to erase data.
 It is important that the organisation you choose uses a trustworthy software, such as one which is CESG certified, like we do at Zixtel.
 We ensure that all data is securely erased to give our customers complete peace of mind.

 CESG is the standard that data erasing software must conform to.
 With parameters set by the National Cyber Security Centre, it advises organisations on how to protect their information and systems against any threats.
 Any software which is CESG certified provides a certificate of erasure for each device, showing that all data has been safely and securely erased.

 How Zixtel can help you erase your data safely

 Here at Zixtel, we are specialists in data erasure and ensure security along with legal compliance by using Certus Erasure Software, which is CESG compliant.
 We use this to permanently delete data stored in PC’s and servers wiping them clean in line with national and global data protection regulations.
 This enables us to refurbish devices so that we can sell them on.
-Not only do we promise you peace of mind that your data is unrecoverable, but we are also contributing to a greener future by reducing the amount of E-waste being sent to landfill.
+We promise our customers peace of mind that data is unrecoverable.
+We also contribute to a greener future by reducing the amount of E-waste being sent to landfill.